Skip to Content

 Love it?
 Pls Share it!

 A lot of travelers with self-diagnosed wanderlust love that jet-setting allows them to meet all kinds of people.
 But for introverts, this might actually be a reason to stay put.
-Even though 96% of American workers say vacation time is important to them, some introverts would rather escape into a good book rather than booking a flight.
+Even though American workers say vacation time is important to them, some introverts would rather escape into a good book rather than booking a flight.
 But there are a lot of benefits to switching up your physical surroundings and actually exploring the world around you.
 If you’re an introvert who’s yearning to travel more but are nervous about how to do it, you might want to consider following these tips.

 6 Tips For the Introvert Longing to Travel - The Solo Adventurer